facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 def filter(filenames, patterns, *, flags=0):
 ```

-`filter` takes a list of file names, a pattern (or list of patterns), and flags.
+`filter` takes a list of filenames, a pattern (or list of patterns), and flags.
 It returns a list of all files that matched the pattern(s).
 The same logic used for [`fnmatch`](#fnmatchfnmatch) is used for `filter`, albeit more efficient for processing multiple files.

 ```pycon3
 >>> from wcmatch import fnmatch